Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 Translucent sliding screens filter natural light beautifully.
 The paper panels create soft, diffused glows.
 Shoji doors save space compared to swinging options.

-They maintain privacy while letting brightness through.
+They maintain privacy while allowing light to pass through.
 Traditional frames use wood and rice paper.

 Modern versions may use frosted glass.